 In Scope vs. Out Of Scope Explained (And Why It Matters)

-In scope vs. Out of scope explained
+In Scope vs. Out of Scope Explained

-Now let’s talk about out of scope and its meaning.
-We will again use the house construction example from above, but with the following twist:
+We’ll use the house construction example again, but with the following twist:

 Note the following: To say that some job is ‘out of scope’ does not necessarily mean that it will be completely skipped.
 Like in our project example, somebody has to do the electrical wiring of the house.
 But if our client decides to so that wiring himself, this means electrical wiring is out of scope from a project perspective!

-The following graphic captures the difference between in scope and out of scope:
+The following graph captures the difference between “in scope” and “out of scope”:

 In scope vs. out of scope in project management